juanantonio284/latex_notes/latex--a_primer_1_and_2.md

 ```

 By default, all entries produced by these commands are centered on the lines in which they appear.
-If a title text is too long to fit in one line, it will be broken automatically.
-However, we can
+If a title text is too long to fit in one line it will be broken automatically, but we can choose
-choose the break points with the `\\` command.
+the break points with the `\\` command.

 If there are several authors and their names are separated by the `\and` command, then the names
 appear side by side.
 If, instead, we use `\\` the names are printed one below another.